 - Personal data shall be processed in accordance with the rights of data subjects under the Act;

-- Personal data shall be subject to appropriate technical and organisational measures to protect against unauthorised or unlawful processing and accidental loss, destruction or damage ;
+- Personal data shall be subject to appropriate technical and organisational measures to protect against unauthorized or unlawful processing and accidental loss, destruction, or damage ;

 - Personal data shall not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of data protection.